FelixFonteneau/katacoda-scenarios/clojure-aws-api/step2.md

 Now we will start using the [aws-api](https://github.com/cognitect-labs/aws-api).

-Several dependencies are needed,
+Several dependencies are for our Clojure project are needed, they are the library of aws-api.
+First, we have the following necessary libraries to install,
 - `com.cognitect.aws/api`
 - `com.cognitect.aws/endpoints`

-and the service(s) of your choice, we will use in this tutorial
+and then, the libraries of the service(s) of your choice, we will use in this tutorial
 - `com.cognitect.aws/lambda`
 - `com.cognitect.aws/iam`